bioboot/bggn213_f17/setup.md

 menu: true
 order: 4
 description: >
   To fully participate in the hands-on sections of this course you will need access to the software described below on your **own laptop**.
-Note that you may need Administer privileges/permissions to install some of these.
+Note that you may need Administrator privileges/permissions to install some of these.

 comments: true
 ---